Mac Tutorials

 Auto unlock with Apple Watch

-This is a reminder or a hint for all Mac users: if you have Apple Watch, your Apple laptop will be able to log out automatically when you’re close to it.
+A reminder or a hint for all Mac users: if you have Apple Watch, your Apple laptop will be able to log out automatically when you’re close to it.

-Use multi-touch gestures
+Use multitouch gestures

 Troubleshooting your Mac